danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **The number of partitions in a Kafka topic can only be increased**, not decreased, using the kafka-topics.sh command.
 - **Configure topic-level retention.ms**, not just broker-level log.retention.ms, to set retention for a specific topic to 1 hour (3600000 ms).
 - **Only the leader replica handles produce and consume requests** for a partition.
 Follower replicas do not actively serve clients.
-- **To find partitions without a leader**, use: `kafka-topics.sh --zookeeper localhost:2181 --describe --unavailable-partitions`.
+- **To find partitions without a leader**, use: `kafka-topics.sh --bootstrap-server localhost:9092 --describe --unavailable-partitions`.
 - **Partition rebalance for a consumer group** is triggered by increasing partitions, adding/removing consumers, or consumer shutting down.
 - **If multiple log retention configs are set**, the smaller unit size takes precedence.
 - **Adding partitions causes new records with the same key to potentially go to different partitions**.
 Existing records stay put.